In 2017–18, a Graffiti Prevention Grant given to Melton City Council helped to:

-Melton City Council contributed $46,650 to the project, one of the largest council commitments seen in a Graffiti Prevention Grant project, which enabled the project to reach all Melton schools, including 30 primary and 14 secondary schools, with an anti-graffiti education program.
+Melton City Council contributed $46,650 to the project, one of the largest council commitments seen in a Graffiti Prevention Grant project.
+This enabled the project to target all Melton schools with an anti-graffiti education program, including 30 primary and 14 secondary schools.

-Illegal graffiti was costing Melton City Council and rate payers and, as a result, this preventative project was developed to reduce the amount of illegal graffiti in the community.
+Illegal graffiti was costing Melton City Council and rate payers.
+As a result, this preventative project was developed to reduce the amount of illegal graffiti in the community.

 The innovative program was delivered in collaboration across a number of council teams, local schools, traders and professional and local up-and coming artists.